halee-t/halee-t/README.md

 # Halee Tisler

->Halee is an intern on the Software Development Team at 365 Retail Markets, which is headquarted in Troy.
+>Halee is a student at Oakland University pursuing a Bachelor's Degree in Computer Science

 ### Things to know when Pair Programming with me: